RingSketch/RingSketch/README.md

 We use Web Polygraph to generate datasets according to Zipf distribution.
 We generate multiple Zipf datasets with different $\alpha$, which reflects the degree of skewness of the distribution.
 Each dataset consists of 32M items.

-All these datasets are provided in the `dataset` folder in cropped versions to run our code properly.
+We provide four small sample datasets extracted from the three datasets in the `dataset` folder to run our code properly.
+For the full datasets, please download them from [CAIDA](https://www.caida.org/), [Criteo](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/), [Zipf 1.0](https://drive.google.com/file/d/1-OTs5BYaK6UB26F0xKsOwnA00cjxDt26/view?usp=drive_link), and [Zipf 1.5](https://drive.google.com/file/d/1GfqimNTlG3RnTFClKdcGfS-lKq5dH3ED/view?usp=drive_link).

 ## How to run